StephenLi7/NETS213-Candidate-Confidential/README.md

 #### What problem does it solve?
 Candidate Confidential solves the ever-growing issue of uninformed or overwhelmed voters.
 Some people don’t know who to vote for and don’t want to spend time searching the positions politicians take.
 Others just don’t know what’s fake news and may make misinformed voting decisions.
 And others just don’t care!
 With an important election coming in one and a half years, get up to speed with all of the candidates that have announced their running.

-#### To aggregate results from the crowd...
-The first part will ask the crowd for topics that will be important for the 2020 election along with important issues in general.
-We can simply collect and organize the responses by specific word or concept related to some issue.
-Then we will have a breakdown of the most popular issues for the 2020 election.
-After the first part, we will aggregate the issues into a list ranking the most popular ones.
-Then we will ask workers in a second study to find out candidate positions on these topics.
-From there, we can aggregate that into profiles and list views that we can place on a website we develop for example.

 #### To ensure quality of work provided by the crowd...
 1. For the crowd workers to be paid, we will require them to find a source for the information on the candidate's position they provide and give a link to that source.
 This will ensure that they are actually finding a source that can later be verified.
 2. The crowd workers must find an excerpt within the article that declares the candidate's position.